rybodiddly/Archaeology-Grid-Layout-Tools/README.md

 __Recommended Usage:__
 ```
 install Carnets on your smartphone
-copy the scripts into a new file and save in carnets
+copy each of the scripts into a new file and save in carnets
 ```

 __Tools:__